hale/dungeon/ASSESSMENT2_REPORT.md

 ## Limitations

 Despite the behaviour improving perceptually, the overall number of games won has not increased significantly.

 In addition, because of the large number of possible distance (pathLength) values, some suboptimal actions can be observed despite reasonably large amounts of training.

+The other limitation resulted from the small range of available actions.
+Implementing some form of evasion would have widened the possibility of actions, and with appropriate rewards led to more complex and effective behaviour.

 ## Conclusion